Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: problem statement and method overview

 \subsection{Lagrangian-Eulerian Multi-Density Topology Optimization}

 A hybrid Lagrangian-Eulerian approach is proposed to establish a versatile topology optimization framework that can accommodate different elastic models to address the aforementioned challenges.
 In particular, the elastic potential as the compliance objective is optimized for both linear and highly nonlinear (\eg, neo-Hookean) elastic materials.
 A set of carrier particles is adopted to represent the material distribution and evolution.
-Each particle is a moving material sample carrying the information of position $x^c$, density $\rho^c$, and supporting radius.
-This modifies the general formulation in \cref{eq:formulation} from a pure Eulerian representation, which directly optimizes the density field $\rho$, to a hybrid Lagrangian-Eulerian form, which jointly optimizes $x^c$ and $\rho^c$ that define the material distribution $\rho(x^c, \rho^c)$ over the design domain:
+Each particle is a moving material sample carrying the information of position $\mathbf{x}^c$, density $\mathbf{\rho}^c$, and supporting radius.
+This modifies the general formulation in \cref{eq:formulation} from a pure Eulerian representation, which directly optimizes the density field $\mathbf{\rho}$, to a hybrid Lagrangian-Eulerian form, which jointly optimizes $\mathbf{x}^c$ and $\mathbf{\rho}^c$ that define the material distribution $\mathbf{\rho}(\mathbf{x}^c, \mathbf{\rho}^c)$ over the design domain:

 Using MPM as the static equilibrium solver, the design domain is discretized with an Eulerian background grid and a set of uniformly sampled quadrature points in each grid cell where every quadrature has its independent density value.
-These quadrature points jointly form the scalar field $\rho$.
+These quadrature points jointly form the scalar field $\mathbf{\rho}$.
 In this way, a sub-cell resolution is naturally resolved through multiple quadratures per cell.

-The relation between carrier particles ($x^c$, $\rho^c$) and quadrature points ($\rho$) is further constructed using smoothed-particle hydrodynamics (SPH) kernel and a sharp density mapping function.
+The relation between carrier particles ($\mathbf{x}^c$, $\mathbf{\rho}^c$) and quadrature points ($\mathbf{\rho}$) is further constructed using smoothed-particle hydrodynamics (SPH) kernel and a sharp density mapping function.
 Adopting the SPH kernel has the equivalent effect as the gradient filter \cite{sigmund200199} that prevents the checkerboard pattern.
 However, since the SPH kernel is directly incorporated in the objective, it avoids performing any extra smoothing on the gradient, keeping the search direction and the objective consistent.

 To efficiently solve the static equilibrium, it is straightforward to achieve a narrow-band sparse simulation \cite{liu2018narrow} using MPM by filtering out low-density quadratures.
 This is essentially equivalent to how zero-mass grid nodes are filtered out in MPM-based dynamic simulations.
 This mechanism is also adopted to eliminate QR-patterns by maintaining a single main connected component to filter out isolated material blocks.
 The narrow-band filter threshold's increment replaces the Heaviside projection in traditional density-based topology optimization algorithm for producing binarized designs.